Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training 🦮

 A Swedish Vallhund is a highly trainable dog.
-They do have an independent streak, but typically, their desire to please you outweighs this.
+They have an independent streak, but their desire to please you typically outweighs it.
 Use consistency during your training sessions, and try to make them fun to get the most from your dog.
-They are heavily motivated by food but remember that treats should only make up a maximum of 10% of a dog’s diet.
+They are heavily motivated by food, but remember that treats should only make up a maximum of 10% of a dog’s diet.

-Plenty of praise and affirmation goes a long way with these dogs.
+Plenty of praise and affirmation goes a long way with the Swedish Vallhund.
 They need to know that what they are doing is exactly what you want.
 If they know they are making you happy, they are bound to repeat the action.

 Swedish Vallhund